 Figure 1

-In Figure 1 we see four forces acting on an object which sits on a horizontal plane.
+Figure 1 shows four forces acting on an object which sits on a horizontal plane.
 FAcorresponds to some applied horizontal force. mgis the force of gravity on the object which is matched equally but in the opposite direction by the normal force FN.
+The normal force is a result of a surface acting on an object in opposition to gravity.
+The normal force is why a book doesn't simply fall through a table it is resting on.
 Finally, opposing the applied force is the frictional force Ffr.
 The frictional force is proportional to the normal force

-Ffr = μk * FN (1)
+Ffr = μk * FN (Equation 1)

 where μkis the coefficient of friction.

 The coefficient of friction must be measured experimentally and is a property that depends on the two materials that are in contact.
 There are two types of coefficients of friction, kinetic friction μkwhen objects are already in motion and static friction μswhen an object is at rest and needs a certain amount of force to get it moving.
-For an object sliding along a path, either horizontally or down an inclined plane, the normal force is equal to the weight mgof the object .
+For an object sliding along a path the normal force is equal to the weight mgof the object .
 Therefore the frictional force depends only on the coefficient and the mass of an object.

 If the object is on an inclined plane then the normal force FNis perpendicular to the incline and is not equal and opposite to the weight mgas can be seen in Figure 2.